unibo-dtm-se-2425-MEOWRUNNER/Report/sections/02-requirements/index.md

 ## User stories

+As a player:
+- I want the cat to run automatically, so that I can focus on jumping.
+- I want the cat to jump when I press the spacebar, so I can avoid puddles, rocks.
+- I want to see my score and see it increase over time, so it motivates me to play again and again to reach better score.
+- I want the game to get harder and faster the longer I play, so it feels more challenging.
+- I want the game to end when I hit an obstacle, so I know I lost.
+- I want simple pixel art graphics as well as fun and easy interface, so the game experience is good.

+---
 - Write down [user stories](https://www.atlassian.com/agile/project-management/user-stories) to devise the main __personas__ (user roles) and the activities they will perform via the system to be developed.

 ## Requirements analysis